hackorona/Arumon/README.md

 - We will get a notification when a new application is created
 - We create a new site with our theme on Shopify platform and delegate it to the owner
 - The site has the following features by default
-  + list of dishes
+  + the list of dishes
+  + gift card
-  + pre-order
+  + pre-order and payment
+  + order-email and email magazine
   + restaurant information
+  + blog
   + congestion map
   + usage of BenToGo (Available restaurants)

 ### System Architecture
 ## Front end
 - Application form is made by ReactJS
-- The list of applicants is managed by GoogleSpreadSheet
+- The list of applicants is managed by Google Sheets
+- Notification to Slack through IFTTT
 - The order management system works on Shopify

 ## Back end
 - Congestion situation is calculated by Lambda
-- Analytics is used for Google AppScript
+- BI is used for Google AppScript

 ### Future Work
+- Globalization
 - Promote the service with restaurants
 - Automate the building/delegating process of the site
 - Provide several kinds of theme for the site